mzia-CH/Styleguides/perl/perlpod.md

 ```bash
 podchecker yourfile.pod
 ```
-✅ Check for missing blank lines, invalid commands, and unrecognised formatting codes.
+✅ Check for missing blank lines, invalid commands and unrecognised formatting codes.

 ---

 ## 7. Staying Consistent
-Following these Pod standards ensures your Perl documentation is clear, consistent, and easy to maintain.
+Following these Pod standards ensures your Perl documentation is clear, consistent and easy to maintain.
 Always:
-- Use proper headings, lists, and formatting codes.
+- Use proper headings, lists and formatting codes.
 - Embed documentation in modules and scripts.
 - Validate with `podchecker` to catch errors.